 A second kind of model for lead scoring is a demographic or firmographic model, where you group and rank prospects based on how similar they are to one another.

-This usually manifests as a clustering algorithm such as a K-means or K-neighbors cluster, where all the prospects and customers are clustered, and then prospects are graded based on how closely they are clustered around existing customers.
+This usually manifests as a clustering algorithm, such as K-means or K-neighbors, in which all prospects and customers are clustered, and prospects are then graded based on how closely they cluster with existing customers.

 In this way, B2B lead scoring can act similarly to how B2C companies use demographic information in the customer profiling process.